frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 await actions.source.fetch("@comments/60");
 ```

-This would fetch all comments associated with that post and populate a data object inside `state.source.data["@comments/60"]` with a tree structure of comments and replies, sorted by date (most recent first).
+This would fetch all comments associated with that post and populate a data object inside the state (`frontity.state.source.data["@comments/60/"]`) with a tree structure of comments and replies, sorted by date (most recent first).

 {% hint style="info" %}
-After fetching the comments with `actions.source.fetch("@comments/60")` you can get the data object with the comments with `state.source.get("@comments/60")`
+Have a look at the section [**Getting comments of a post**](#) to learn more
 {% endhint %}

 To access the fetched comments you could use something similar to this example: